 If an individual meets the reconciliation conditions after the first deadline but before the second deadline, their CCS entitlement will resume from the week in which reconciliation conditions were met.

 Loss of eligibility for CCS will also result in a loss of eligibility for ACCS, if applicable.
-In order to regain eligibility and entitlement to CCS and/or ACCS, the individual will need to ensure they meet reconciliation conditions for all financial years in which CCS entitlement was determined, before they will be able to make a new effective claim for CCS.
+In order to regain eligibility and entitlement to CCS and/or ACCS, the individual will need to ensure they meet reconciliation conditions for all income years in which CCS entitlement was determined, before they will be able to make a new effective claim for CCS.

-Example: Trish received CCS in the 2018-19 financial year.
-She was partnered with Clive for the whole financial year.
+Example: Trish received CCS in the 2018-19 income year.
+She was partnered with Clive for the whole income year.
 Trish and Clive fail to lodge tax returns for 2018-19 by July 2020 (the first deadline).
 Trish loses her entitlement to CCS, so no CCS payments are made to her approved provider on her behalf from 1 July 2020 onwards.
 Trish and Clive lodge their tax returns on 23 July 2020.
 Trish starts receiving CCS entitlement from the week in which she met the reconciliation conditions and is not entitled to any subsidy for the period 1 to 22 July 2020.

 Assessment of ATI